-An important part of our supply chain due diligence is ensuring that workers are provided with remedy where issues arise with reference to our Code of Conduct.
+An important part of our supply chain due diligence is the provision of remedy for workers in our supply chain where issues arise with reference to our Code of Conduct.

 The monitoring programme described above highlights issues that we respond to reactively.
 Proactively we also seek solutions to issues that we may not have found ourselves, but to which we have been alerted by workers or their representatives, industry initiatives or by other external stakeholders.
-Although ultimate responsibility for delivering this remedy lies with the supplier at the enterprise or factory level, we are committed to bringing our influence and expertise to bear to help prevent, mitigate, and rectify issues affecting the delivery of workers' rights.
+Although responsibility for delivering this remedy predominantly lies with the supplier at the enterprise or factory level, we are committed to bringing our influence and expertise to bear to help prevent, mitigate, and rectify issues affecting the delivery of workers' rights.

 We recognise that there are some issues, which are common across supply chains, that we are unable to change on our own.
 In these cases, we actively seek to collaborate with others in the industry.
-We work across the industry with brands, trade unions, NGOs, government, and other relevant stakeholders to understand these problems and agree, together, how best to resolve them.